BBC One Wales: History and operation

 Former BBC One Wales logo used from 2006 until 2021.

 The first television signals in Wales came on 15 August 1952 from the newly constructed Wenvoe transmitter.
 The transmitter itself broadcast the national BBC Television service.
 Programming either for Wales or in the Welsh language was initially restricted.
 In 1956, a newsreel was broadcast at 6pm on the Wenvoe and adjacent Holme Moss and Sutton Coldfield transmitters, Tele-Newyddion, at 6pm, which at the time was during the period of the Toddlers' Truce which restricted television broadcasts between 6 and 7pm.
 Some of the items included in the bulletin were from a few weeks prior to production and broadcast.
 Wales would gain some significance when, in 1957, the BBC West region from Bristol was established including a daily five-minute news bulletin for Wales, followed five years later by the launch of the daily magazine programme, Wales Today.

 The channel was launched on February 9, 1964 as BBC Cymru Wales.
 The channel was carried in the Wenvoe transmitter on VHF Band III channel 13 (214.75 MHz).
 The same transmitter had been carrying BBC West on channel 5 since 1952.
 In anticipation for the new service, a campaign with the slogan "Wales gets its very own TV service in 1964" aired, displaying the locations of the five transmitters to be used, as well as a minute-long animated information film about how to retune in South Wales, and about the problem of mountains blocking signals, which was being remedied by new transmitters.
 BBC Wales produced twelve hours per week of regional programming specifically for the new service, five in English and seven in Welsh.
 The service opted out from network BBC TV (BBC1 from April 1964) at more convenient times, with Welsh-language programming being promoted to new time slots.

+From the inception of the new channel until 24-hour broadcasts began in November 1997, the channel played three bars of the Welsh anthem followed by the first bar of the British one at closedown over the channel ident.